Skip to content

 The agents that help us actually ship software:

-• Daily Workflow Updater - Keeps actions and dependencies current (because dependency updates never stop)
+• Daily Workflow Updater - Keeps GitHub Actions and dependencies current

 Shipping software is stressful enough without worrying about whether you formatted your release notes correctly.

-The Changeset workflow automates the tedious task of version bumps and changelog entries.
+Changeset Generator has contributed 22 merged PRs out of 28 proposed (78% merge rate), automating version bumps and changelog generation for every release.
 It analyzes commits since the last release, determines the appropriate version bump (major, minor, patch), and updates the changelog accordingly.

 You can add these workflows to your own repository and remix them.
 Get going with our Quick Start, then run one of the following: